nvidia-holoscan/holoscan-sdk/docs/hsdk_faq.md

 A37:  Increasing the number of worker threads can improve performance up to a point, but it also increases CPU usage.

+**Q38: Is there any memory pool (allocator) that supports both host and device memory?**

+Please use `RMMAllocator` for this purpose.
+It supports simultaneous memory pools for CUDA device memory and pinned host memory.
+A `BlockMemoryPool` can be used on either host or device memory, but cannot support both types at the same time. `UnboundedAllocator` also supports both host and device memory, but is not a memory pool (it allocates and frees new memory each time).

 ## Performance